KalicoCrew/kalico/docs/MPC.md

 # Model Predictive Control

-Model Predictive Control (MPC) control is an alternaive temperature control method to PID.
-MPC uses a system model to simulate hotend temperature and adjust the heater power to match the target.
+Model Predictive Control (MPC) is an advanced temperature control method that offers an alternative to traditional PID control.
+MPC leverages a system model to simulate the temperature of the hotend and adjusts the heater power to align with the target temperature.

-MPC operates as a forward-looking model, making compensations prior to actual temperature fluctuations.
-It uses a model of the hotend accounting for the thermal masses of the system, heater power, heat loss to ambient air and fans, heat transfer into filament.
-This model enables MPC to determine the quantity of heat energy that will be dissipated from the hotend over a specified duration and accounts for it by adjusting the heater power.
-MPC can accurately calculate the necessary heat energy input required to maintain a consistent temperature or to adjust to a new temperature.
+Unlike reactive methods, MPC operates proactively, making adjustments in anticipation of temperature fluctuations.
+It utilizes a model of the hotend, taking into account factors such as the thermal masses of the system, heater power, heat loss to ambient air and fans, and heat transfer into the filament.
+This model allows MPC to predict the amount of heat energy that will be dissipated from the hotend over a given duration, and it compensates for this by adjusting the heater power accordingly.
+As a result, MPC can accurately calculate the necessary heat energy input to maintain a steady temperature or to transition to a new temperature.

-MPC has many advantages over PID control:
+MPC offers several advantages over PID control:
-- Faster response and better response to temperature
+- **Faster and more responsive temperature control:** MPC’s proactive approach allows it to respond more quickly and accurately to changes in temperature.
-- Single calibration is function over a wide range of print temperatures
+- **Broad functionality with single calibration:** Once calibrated, MPC functions effectively across a wide range of print temperatures.
-- Easier to calibrate
+- **Simplified calibration process:** MPC is easier to calibrate compared to traditional PID control.
-- Works with all hotend sensor types including noisy temperature sensors
+- **Compatibility with all hotend sensor types:** MPC works with all types of hotend sensors, including those that produce noisy temperature readings
-- Works equally well with standard cartridge and PTC heater types
+- **Versatility with heater types:** MPC performs equally well with standard cartridge heaters and PTC heaters.
-- MPC work equally well for hotends and beds
+- **Applicable to both hotends and beds:** MPC can be used to control the temperature of both hotends and beds.
-- Equally functional for high and low flow hotends
+- **Effective for high and low flow hotends:** Regardless of the flow rate of the hotend, MPC maintains effective temperature control.

 > [!CAUTION]
 > This feature controls the portions of the 3D printer that can get very hot.
-All standard DangerKlipper warnings apply.
+All standard Danger Klipper warnings apply.
 Please report all issues and bugs to github or discord.

 # Installation

-##Installation Outline
+## Installation Outline
-- Install DangerKlipper
+- Install Danger Klipper (DK)
-- Change DK to MPC feature branch and restart klipper
+- Change DK to MPC feature branch and restart klipper service
-- Setup [extruder], [heater_bed], and SAVE_CONFIG block as required.
+- Setup [extruder], [heater_bed], and SAVE_CONFIG block
 - Restart firmware to enable mpc control
-- Calibrate extruder and heater_bed MPC
+- MPC Calibrate extruder and/or heater_bed
-- SAVE_CONFIG command to commit MPC calibration parameters printer.cfg
+- Commit MPC calibration parameters to printer.cfg using SAVE_CONFIG command

-## Install DangerKlipper
+## Install Danger Klipper
-ADD: Link to DangerKlipper Page
+Follow the **Switch to Danger Klipper** instrucions on [https://github.com/DangerKlippers/danger-klipper]

 ## Switching Branches
-After installing DangerKlipper you can switch to the MPC feature branch by issuing the following console commands:
+After installing Danger Klipper you can switch to the MPC feature branch by issuing the following console commands:

 ```
 cd ~